sdwvit/MasterMod/readme.md

 ---
 ### Mod compatibility:

-Here is a list of modified files:
+Here is a list of extended files (this mod uses new files, so it is compatible with other mods that don't modify the same SIDs):

 - `ALifePrototypes`:
   - `ALifeDirectorScenarioPrototypes`